To inspire Nike+ members to move more in 2015 we created Your Year Directed By Nike+.

 Landon Donovan, America's greatest soccer player, was retiring from the game.
 Nike wanted to send him off in style.

 To do this, we created an interactive art installation that doubled as a lasting dedication to him.
-And we did it at the first place he played soccer, where he came into the game — his elementary school in Redlands, CA.
+And we did it at the first place he ever played soccer — his elementary school in Redlands, CA.

 Using #onlyonelandon, Landon's biggest fans shared their dedications and love for Landon as we worked with legendary street artist, Haze, to turn tweets into tags in real-time.

 Every year the Basilica of St. Mary — the oldest Basilica in America — puts on a huge rock party for charity.
 The event isn't specifically a religious one, just a big rock show put on by what happens to be a Basilica, with proceeds going to those in need.